 The Company has no significant off-balance sheet risk such as foreign exchange contracts, option contracts, or other foreign hedging arrangements.
 Financial instruments that potentially expose the Company to concentrations of credit risk consist primarily of cash, cash equivalents, marketable securities, and restricted cash.
 The Company's cash, cash equivalents, and restricted cash are deposited in accounts at large financial institutions.
 The Company believes it is not exposed to significant credit risk due to the financial strength of the depository institutions in which the cash, cash equivalents and restricted cash are held.
-The Company maintains its cash equivalents in money market funds that invest in U.S. Treasury securities.
-The Company's marketable securities primarily consist of corporate bonds and commercial paper, and potentially subject the Company to concentrations of credit risk.
+The Company maintains its cash equivalents in money market funds that invest in U.S. Treasury securities, U.S. Treasury securities, and commercial paper.
+The Company's marketable securities consist of U.S. Treasury securities, corporate bonds, and commercial paper, and potentially subject the Company to concentrations of credit risk.
 The Company has adopted an investment policy that limits the amounts the Company may invest in any one type of investment.
 The Company has not experienced any credit losses and does not believe it is exposed to any significant credit risk on these funds.